uon-i2n/aged-care-hack/README.md

 # University of Newcastle’s Integrated Innovation Network (I2N) presents

-# NEW FUTURES: AGED CARE HACK
+# New Futures Hackathon for Aged Care
 11-12 May, 2018
 New Space, Hunter St, Newcastle